-You may have noticed that my blog has quite a few links to a site called Patreon, and you may be wondering what the hell that is.
+You may have noticed that this website has quite a few links to a site called Patreon, and you may be wondering what the hell that is.
 Wonder no more!
 Patreon is a platform wherein creatives – writers like me, as well as artists, musicians, podcasters, filmmakers, etc – can create the art we want to create and the art our fans want from us and get paid directly from the fans.

 This is revolutionary because there’s no intermediary telling you what you want and telling me what to create, and because I don’t have to wait for anyone to approve something before you can read it.
 I write it – I edit it – I decide it’s ready to be read – I post it – you read it.
-Along the way, it’s really easy for me to interface directly with fans, as well.
+Along the way, it’s really easy for me to interface directly with fans as well.
 I’m creating a two-sided community here, in which my fans are a part of my art.